dvcrn/sublimious/README.md

 - [ ] watch .sublimious file for changes and reload plugin
 - [ ] find a way to tell Package Control to reload (necessary?)
 - [ ] add a better default color scheme
-- [ ] add install instructions to README
 - [ ] add more layers
 - [ ] add more shortcuts